YogaSakti/docs/governance/before-submitting-a-proposal.md

 It is recommended to **keep your proposal discussion open for at least seven days** prior to formalizing the proposal on-chain.

 To get the most exposure for your conversation, advertise the link in the Telegram and Discord.
-Consider contacting the core devs to advertise the discussion on the official @JunoNetwork Twitter account.
+Consider contacting the core devs to advertise the discussion.

 Consider making appropriate changes to your proposal based on feedback from the discussion.